|How compiled||Administrative data|

 (Trade-offs are the extent to which different dimensions of quality are balanced against each other.)

 We are aware that users would like more timely outputs based on when a death occurred.
-However, this will not be possible without a change in the legislation surrounding death registration (see the Timeliness and punctuality section).
+But this will not be possible without a change in the legislation surrounding death registration (see the Timeliness and punctuality section).
 In order to better manage the trade-off between timeliness and usefulness, we investigated ways of estimating the impact of registration delays on drug-related deaths figures.
-Unfortunately, the results of this investigation showed this estimation to be lacking in accuracy so this method of estimation has not been implemented.
+Unfortunately, the results to this investigation showed this estimation to be lacking in accuracy so this method of estimation has not been implemented.

 Assessment of user needs and perceptions